-A \$2.00 fee for transfer and transcripts of records will be charged to the student for any transfer out of the school to another school.
-It is fully understood and agreed by the applicant that all monies due to the school must be paid in full before any transcripts are released.
+One transcript will be provided to students at no cost upon graduation, transfer or termination from the program.
+Additional transcripts will have a charge of \$2.
+It is fully understood, and agreed by the applicant that all monies due to the school must be paid in full before any transcripts are released.